8-year-old girl shares how she makes money posting to social media

 SHARON, Pa.
 (WKBN) – In a world of technology, new opportunities present themselves daily.
 For one 8-year-old girl, social media has become a way of life.

-“I work for a lot of companies, and they send me a lot of packages,” said Hailey Smith.
+“I work for a lot of companies and they send me a lot of packages,” Hailey said.

 Hailey is what is known as a social media influencer.